In This Article

 Since dogs can’t exactly tell you how they are feeling, learning how to interpret their actions can help a lot.

-Typically, reactions of this nature protect the dog from disease and infection, but with allergies, the immune response can be harmful to the body.
+Typically, reactions of this nature protect the dog from disease and infection.
+With allergies, however, the immune response can be harmful to the body.
 Think of them as an unnecessarily strong immune response to a harmless foreign substance.

 The most common signs your dog is allergic are the following: